lawnjelly/godot-lportal/INSTRUCTIONS_SINGLEROOM.md

 9) This should be enough to get started, try running the game and see if everything is working.

 # Lighting
 There are some extra considerations for lighting, especially moving lights.
-Please see the main instructions for more detail.
+Please see the main [INSTRUCTIONS.md](INSTRUCTIONS.md) for more detail.

 ### Omni and Spot Lights
 Omnis and Spot lights should be placed in the room.
 If they are non-moving, that is all that is required.
 If they are moving lights there is an extra step required for them to cull correctly: